What is birth control?

 transported to the uterus.
 Tubal ligation is designed to be a permanent method of

-procedure may not be successful.
+procedure may not work.

 Vasectomy.
 Cutting or clamping the vas deferens.
 These are the tubes that carry the sperm from